+BIO 100 Cr.4

 Advanced Microscopy and Biological Imaging

 Principles and techniques used in modern microscopy and biological image analysis.
 Emphasis will be on student projects to become proficient at confocal, fluorescence, and scanning electron microscopy.
 Students will also learn specimen preparation, digital imaging, and image processing and analysis for biological applications.
 Lect.
 2, Lab 2.
-Prerequisite: BIO 315 or MIC 230; junior standing; or by consent of the instructor.
+Prerequisite: BIO 315 or MIC 230; junior standing.
 Offered Fall - Even Numbered Years.

 BIO 450 Cr.1-3